 Bears' John Timu: Doubtful for Sunday

-Timu (ankle/knee) is listed as doubtful for Sunday's game against the Panthers.
+Timu (ankle/knee) is doubtful for Sunday's game against the Saints, Jeff Dickerson of ESPN.com reports.

-Timu is in danger of missing his second consecutive week, and with Nick Kwiatkoski (pectoral) still questionable, this would've been a good chance to log extra defensive snaps.
-Expect Christian Jones to pick up the slack, though, and Timu will have to shift his focus to a Week 8 matchup against the Saints.
+Timu is set to miss his third consecutive game, but he'll benefit from the Week 9 bye and hopefully will be ready to take on Green Bay in Week 10.
+In his absence, expect Christian Jones to take over a majority of Timu's reserve snaps.

 More News